Chelovek-01/Chelovek-01/README.md

 ![Header](https://github.com/Chelovek-01/Chelovek-01/blob/main/assets/Welcome-depositphotos-bgremover.png)

 # Hello!
-I'm Murad, beginning frontend-developer
+I'm Murad, frontend-developer

 ### I am currently in the process of learning frontend development, so the profile will change over time.
 What skills do I have at the moment: